 - ½ cup chopped walnuts

-- 1 cup Silk Oat Yeah Oatmilk (sub unsweetened almond or cashew milk)
+- 1 cup Silk Oat Yeah Unsweetened Oatmilk (sub for unsweetened alternative milk of choice)

 - 1 Tbsp. lower-sodium tamari